gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/packs-manager.md

 ![The empty packs perspective]({{ site.baseurl }}/assets/images/2014/07/EmptyPacksPerspective.png)

 Initially all views are empty; to populate them, the plug-in needs to access external packs repositories; for this be sure the internet connection is active and click the yellow arrows **Refresh** button.
+(Since at first this is a bit tricky to spot, it is marked with a red arrow on the above picture).

 After a few minutes, the window will change and show the list of packages: